Mr-Bauer007/Cloud-Based-SOC-Lab-with-Wazuh-and-Sysmon/README.md

 # Cloud-Based-SOC-Lab-with-Wazuh-and-Sysmon

 ## 🚀 Project Overview
-This project demonstrates the implementation of a cloud-based **Security Operations Center (SOC)** environment.
-I deployed a **Wazuh Manager** on an Ubuntu cloud instance (cPouta) to monitor a local **Windows 10** victim machine.
-By integrating **Sysmon**, I achieved high-fidelity telemetry that allowed for the detection of advanced attack techniques, including network reconnaissance and authentication brute-forcing.
+This project demonstrates the implementation of a cloud-based Security Operations Center (SOC) environment.
+I deployed a Wazuh Manager on an Ubuntu cloud instance (cPouta) to monitor a local Windows 10 victim machine.
+By integrating Sysmon, I achieved high-fidelity telemetry that allowed for the detection of advanced attack techniques, including network reconnaissance and authentication brute-forcing.

 ---